 A while ago, I came across this book: Every Day Is A Holiday, by George Mahood.
 The author, a family man, had an epiphany that people invented or created lots of holidays connected to something meaningful.
 The entire calendar, all 360 days of it, consists of something significant enough that deserves recognition.
 So, Mahood celebrated every day for a whole year.

-Anything is worth revelling, from Zombie Day on the first on January, to Oopsie Daisy Day, Awkward Moments Day, Work Naked Day, No Diet Day and everything in between.
+Anything is worth revelling, from Zombie Day on the first of January to Oopsie Daisy Day, Awkward Moments Day, Work Naked Day, No Diet Day and everything in between.
 The book is hilarious; by the time I finished reading it, I felt a lot happier than before I started it.

 I recommend you read this book; it will lift your spirits.
 As will do this finger-licking delicious Italian dessert that literary translates to “pick me up” or “lift me up”.